The Cost of Replicability in Active Learning: Replicable Active Agnostic Learning

-\begin{lemma} Let $\nu$ denote the error of the optimal hypothesis in $C$.
-The ReplicA\textsuperscript{2} algorithm outputs a hypothesis with error $\leq \nu + \varepsilon$ with probability $1-\delta$, and it stops after $\bigO{\log\frac{1}{\Theta\nu}}$ rounds. \end{lemma} Proof of \cref{lemma:A2} runs analogous to \cite{balcan2015}.
+\begin{proof} Our proof runs analogous to \cite{balcan2015}.
 Let \(V_r\) denote the hypothesis space at round \(r\).
 The distributional size of the disagreement region \(\Delta(V_r)\) will be at least halved with each successive round \(\Delta(V_{r+1}) \le \Delta(V_r)/2\) with high probability.
 Let \(V_r^\Theta\) be the set of hypotheses in \(V_r\) with large error \jsresolved{What is $c$ here and how does it compare to $h^*$?
 Also important to note that err$(h)\neq d(h,h^*)$ in the agnostic setting. } If all hypotheses in this set are removed, the distributional size of the disagreement region will indeed be halved

 where the definition of the disagreement coefficient was used.